Skip to main content

 By the late 1960s, neighboring Daly City was reaping the benefits of Serramonte Center, which had opened in 1968 and quickly became one of the Peninsula's premier shopping destinations.
 San Bruno officials saw an opportunity to transform the former racetrack into a commercial center of their own, capturing sales tax revenue and serving the rapidly growing suburbs surrounding San Francisco International Airport.

-When Tanforan Park Shopping Center opened in the early 1970s, it gave San Bruno something it had never really possessed before: a regional shopping destination of its own.
+Developed by the Hapsmith Company of Beverly Hills, Tanforan Mall opened in the early 1970s.
+It gave San Bruno something it had never really possessed before: a regional shopping destination of its own.

-Together, these three department stores formed the backbone of Tanforan Park Shopping Center.
+Together, these three department stores formed the backbone of Tanforan Mall.
 The two-story enclosed mall offered more than 100 stores, a food court, ample free parking, and convenient access from Interstate 380.

 A prominent feature of the mall was a bronze statue of Seabiscuit, commemorating the property's racetrack heritage.
 Following the 2005 redevelopment, the statue was relocated outside near the mall entrance, where it remained a popular landmark for years.